 And so all of the stuff that I've accumulated over the years that doesn't lend to these things has gone to the donation centre.
-I keep things comfortably edited to only the artwork that makes me smile, the lamps and comfy chairs that beckon me to curl up and read at night, the kitchen tools and shelving that make it easier for me to cook a healthy supper instead of eating out.
+I keep things comfortably edited to only the artwork that makes me smile, the lamps and comfy chairs that beckon me to curl up and read at night, the kitchen tools that make it easier for me to cook a healthy supper instead of eating out.
 I arrange my office for the best possible flow of work - both a sitting and standing desk and room to spread out my colour chips and fabric samples.
 I set up my entryway so that everything is easy for me to get out the door and start the day on a positive note.
 These are the essential things that keep me focused on being my best self.
 Making them work beautifully in my home is the secondary task - still an important one in making me feel great, but secondary after function and essentials.

-To create an essentialist home that will help you live an essentialist life, you need to design it with your essential lifestyle in mind.
-You need to figure out the things you need help with - perhaps it's exercising regularly, socializing & entertaining more, or leaving work behind and unwinding with family.
+Design it with your dream/goal lifestyle in mind.
+You need to figure out the things you need help with - perhaps it's exercising regularly, socializing & entertaining more, or leaving work behind and unwinding at night.
 Then set your home up so that you can more easily do these things.
 Perhaps get rid of the spare bed in an undersued bedroom and turn it into an exercise room.
 Maybe it's rearranging your living room to encourage conversation, not TV watching.
 Or finding a corner to set up a meditation/quiet area just for you.

-Design your home for function, then layer in comforts and beauty, but be careful not to add so much that it distracts you from your essential purpose and goals.
+Design your home for function, ease and efficiency, then layer in comforts and beauty, and be careful not to add so much that it distracts you from your essential purpose and goals.
 As McKeown says “Our whole society has become consumed by the undisciplined pursuit of more.
 The only way to overcome this problem is to change the way we think—adopt the mindset of only doing the things that are essential—and do it now.”

 1. Get rid of any clutter laying around where it doesn't belong.
-Everything should have a home, where you know where to find it.
+Everything should have a home where you know where to find it.
 If it doesn't have a home, maybe you don't really need it.